lpotthast/try-again/README.md

 - In the synchronous case: `ThreadSleep {}` can be used, blocking the current thread until the next try should take place.
 - In the asynchronous case: `TokioSleep {}` can be used when using the Tokio runtime.

-Other delay strategies can be implemented to for example support async_std or other asynchronous runtimes.
+Other delay strategies may be implemented to support async_std or other asynchronous runtimes.

 ## Synchronous example